 For the caramelized macadamia nuts

-- 7 ounces (200 grams) roasted macadamia nuts
+- 7 ounces roasted macadamia nuts

 - 1/4 cup honey

 - 1/2 teaspoon fine salt

 For the chocolate truffles

-- 14 ounces (360 grams) milk chocolate
+- 14 ounces milk chocolate

-- 3 1/2 tablespoons (1 3/4 ounces or 50 grams) unsalted butter
+- 3 1/2 tablespoons (1 3/4 oz) unsalted butter

-- 3/4 cup (200 ml) heavy cream
+- 3/4 cup heavy cream

 - 2 tablespoons honey

 Make the caramelized macadamia nuts

-- 1. Preheat the oven to 350°F (180°C).
+- Preheat the oven to 350°F (180°C).

-- 2. Coarsely chop the nuts.
+- Coarsely chop the nuts.
 Mix them with the honey and salt in a bowl and then spread them out on a baking sheet lined with baking parchment.
 Toast in the oven until golden brown, about 8 minutes.

 - Using a food processor, pulse the caramelized macadamia nuts until finely chopped.
 Place the nuts on a plate.

 Make the chocolate truffles

-- 4. Coarsely chop the milk chocolate.
+- Coarsely chop the milk chocolate.
 Cut the butter into small pieces.
 Put the chocolate and butter in a bowl.

-- 5. Mix the cream and honey in a saucepan, bring mixture to a gentle boil, and then immediately pour it over the chocolate mixture.
+- Mix the cream and honey in a saucepan, bring mixture to a gentle boil, and then immediately pour it over the chocolate mixture.
 Stir the mixture with a spatula until smooth and process with an immersion blender if necessary.
 Cover with plastic wrap, pressing it directly against the surface of the truffle mixture, and refrigerate until firm, at least 1 hour.

-- 6. Using 2 teaspoons, scoop up about 1 tablespoon chocolate truffles mixture and roll it into a ball between the spoons or the palms of your hands (using your hands could get messy).
+- Using 2 teaspoons, scoop up about 1 tablespoon chocolate truffles mixture and roll it into a ball between the spoons or the palms of your hands (using your hands could get messy).
 If the mixture is too hard, let it rest at room temperature for about 30 minutes.
 Roll the formed truffle in the caramelized macadamia nuts until completely coated.
 Repeat with the remaining truffle mixture.

-Recipe Testers Reviews
+Recipe Testers’ Reviews

 The mixture had the consistency of a mousse when I put the plastic wrap over it to set.
-Once set, it had the consistency was more of a thick pudding.
-I was surprised that this recipe uses macadamia nuts and does not call for the use of a candy thermometer.
+Once set, it had the consistency more of a thick pudding.
+I was surprised that this recipe uses macadamia nuts and doesn’t call for the use of a candy thermometer.
 The lack of a candy thermometer appealed to me because it made the recipe seem less fussy than other recipes I’ve seen.
 I used Lindt Milk Chocolate.

-The recipe makes a generous amount—I ended up with 48 small truffles which was more than enough to serve with coffee and send guests home with little packages, too.
+The recipe makes a generous amount—I ended up with 48 small truffles, which was more than enough to serve with coffee and send guests home with little packages, too.
 I used one 8 ounce package of Baker’s sweet chocolate (which I already had on hand) and 6 ounces of Callebaut milk chocolate.
-The ganache came together easily and I did not need to use a blender.
-The following day I found the mixture very easy to roll.
-I used two teaspoons to scoop up small balls of the chocolate and dropped them into the bowl of chopped nuts, then tossed and rolled until covered.
+The ganache came together easily and I didn’t need to use a blender.
+The following day, I found the mixture very easy to roll.
+I used 2 teaspoons to scoop up small balls of chocolate and dropped them into the bowl of chopped nuts, then tossed and rolled until covered.
 Even just out of the fridge, the mixture was soft enough to pick up a nice coating of the candied nuts.